Avocadough/Avocadough/README.md

 - 👀 I’m interested in financial, investment, algo trading and blockchain.
 - 🌱 I’m currently learning financial, investment, algo trading, blockchain and AI.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: It look like i'm a diligent boy but in reality i'm hella lazy ngl.